microprediction/microprediction/README.md

 The [client](https://github.com/microprediction/microprediction) hits the [microprediction api](http://api.microprediction.org/), enabling turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.

+ 0. You create an identity (*new_key* function).
- 1. You create a stream by set()'ng one scalar data point at a time.
+ 1. You create a stream one scalar data point at a time. (*set* method on MicroWriter)
- 2. Algorithms watch it and submit 225 guesses of the value of future data values.
+ 2. Algorithms watch it and submit 225 guesses of the value of future data values.  (*submit* method on MicroWriter)
- 3. You get_predictions() and do what you like with the results.
+ 3. You retrieve predictions at any time. (*get_predictions* method on MicroReader or get_own_predictions on MicroWriter)

 Thus this is a probabilistic exchange, of sorts.

 This instance is run and supported by Intech Investments, a top five U.S. investment firm by various metrics.
 The code is open-source, though.
 There is a glossy educational site [microprediction.com](https://www.microprediction.com/) serving to introduce the concept of [microprediction.org](https://www.microprediction.org) where the action takes place.

 ## Slack is strongly recommended